A Bold New Study On ‘Darwin’s Moth’ Confirms Evolution By Natural Selection

 While it may be a contentious issue for some, scientists have just produced a new study on “Darwin’s moth” that confirms evolution by natural selection.

-In their new research, scientists were able to demonstrate clearly that dark and light varieties of the peppered moth known as Biston betularia were only able to survive if they were adequately camouflaged from birds, as Phys.org have reported.
+In their new research, scientists were able to demonstrate clearly that dark and light varieties of the peppered moth known as Biston betularia were only able to survive if they were adequately camouflaged from birds, as Phys.org has reported.

-“Industrial melanism—the prevalence of darker varieties of animals in polluted areas—and the peppered moth provided a crucial early example supporting Darwin’s theory of evolution by natural selection, and has been a battleground between evolutionary biologists and creationists for decades.”
+“Industrial melanism — the prevalence of darker varieties of animals in polluted areas — and the peppered moth provided a crucial early example supporting Darwin’s theory of evolution by natural selection, and has been a battleground between evolutionary biologists and creationists for decades.”

-The most prevalent of these moths is normally protected and adequately camouflaged by lichen that appears on the bark of trees, yet at the time of the Industrial Revolution much of this lichen was wiped out with dark soot covering the bark of many of these trees, which led to the more recent emergency of a much darker variety of this moth.
+The most prevalent of these moths is normally protected and adequately camouflaged by lichen that appears on the bark of trees, yet at the time of the Industrial Revolution much of this lichen was wiped out with dark soot covering the bark of many of these trees, which led to the more recent emergence of a much darker variety of this moth.

-Thanks to clean air legislation in the UK much of the lichen has now reappeared, and with this has come the return of light pepper moths again.
-Despite numerous studies, up until now scientists had not examined how the camouflage of these moths helped to influence and determine their survival.
+Thanks to clean air legislation in the U.K., much of the lichen has now reappeared, and with this has come the return of light pepper moths.
+Despite numerous studies, up until now, scientists had not examined how the camouflage of these moths helped to influence and determine their survival.

 Scientists working at the University of Exeter have now researched the matter thoroughly, and have determined that the lighter moths are actually much better at camouflaging themselves around lichen on trees than their darker counterparts, showing that evolution is responsible for their survival, according to Professor Martin Stevens.